TomHamm/tweet-analyser/README.md

 ## Project Description

-A Restful API that retrieves specific related Tweets every 15 minutes from the Twitter API.
+A Restful API that retrieves specific topic related Tweets every 15 minutes from the Twitter API.

 Tweets retrieved are parsed, stored in Tweet objects and persisted to a Postgres Database.